bk1285/rpi_wordclock/doc/doc_software_setup.rst

 .. note::
     Since this library is continiously updated: A version, which is tested to work with the wordclock is commit 2f9e03c45: https://github.com/jgarff/rpi_ws281x/tree/2f9e03c45ba0964029204db565ad9d6233b3a1a6

-    If you are using a Raspberry Pi 2, you might run into issues, reported here: https://github.com/bk1285/rpi_wordclock/issues/12
-    To avoid those, use https://github.com/richardghirst/rpi_ws281x instead.

 Install fontdemo to your home-directory (to render strings)::